rzhang0716/Data-Science/Machine_Learning/Machine_Learning_in_Python/README.md

 ### Random Forest in Scikit-Learn
-1. How to improve the performance of random forests(7, 8, 9)?
+1. How to improve the performance of random forests?
-n_estimators: The number of decision trees in the random forest.
+**n_estimators:** The number of decision trees in the random forest.
-max_depth: The number of splits that each decision tree is allowed to make.
+**max_depth:** The number of splits that each decision tree is allowed to make.
 If the number of splits is too low, the model underfits the data.
 If the number of splits is too high, the model overfits.
-max_features: The number of features to consider when looking for the best split.
+**max_features:** The number of features to consider when looking for the best split.
-Bootstrap: A bootstrapped model takes only a select subset of columns and rows to train each decision tree.
+**Bootstrap:** A bootstrapped model takes only a select subset of columns and rows to train each decision tree.
 Thus, the model becomes less prone to overfit the data.
-min_samples_split: The minimum number of samples required to split an internal node.
+**min_samples_split:** The minimum number of samples required to split an internal node.
 This can vary from considering at least one sample at each node to considering all of the samples at each node.
 When we increase this parameter, each tree in the forest becomes more constrained as it has to consider more samples at each node.
-min_samples_leaf: The minimum number of samples required to be at a leaf node.
+**min_samples_leaf:** The minimum number of samples required to be at a leaf node.
 This parameter is similar to min_samples_split, however, this describes the minimum number of samples at the leaves, the base of the tree.

 2. Advantages of random forest
-Ease of building: not having as many model assumptions and no normalization required.
+**Ease of building:** not having as many model assumptions and no normalization required.
-Feature importance: can be obtained from random forests.
+**Feature importance:** can be obtained from random forests.
-Feature selection: an extension of the feature importance.
+**Feature selection:** an extension of the feature importance.
 By calculating the feature importance, drop the less important features and decreased the dimensionality of the model to improve the accuracy and reduce training time.
 Another way of performing feature selection is by shuffling individual features in the data set recursively so that they lose the information provided by the column is destroyed.
 The model is evaluated on this modified dataset to see how the scores have been impacted.
 The more important the feature, the more profound its impact on the score(7).